AwesomeVisa/awesome-immigration/PR.md

 #### [Indefinite Leave to Remain](https://www.gov.uk/indefinite-leave-to-remain)

 - Intro: Indefinite leave to remain is how you settle in the UK.
 It’s also called ‘settlement’.
 It gives you the right to live, work and study here for as long as you like, and apply for benefits if you’re eligible.
 You can use it to apply for British citizenship.
 You must usually have lived and worked in the UK for 5 years.
 If you have a tier 1 visa, it can be 2 or 3 years.
 If you have an Innovator Founder or Global Talent visa, it can be 3 years.
+- Time to get PR: 5 years or 3 years